mockoon/mockoon.com/content/tutorials/javascript-api-call-and-mocking.md

 ]
 ```

-Note that your mock API will be available at the following URL: `http://localhost:3000`.
+Note that your fake mock server will be available at the following URL: `http://localhost:3000`.
 This is the URL we will need to use in our JavaScript code.

 ## 2. Make a call to the API endpoint in your JavaScript